Preschool Literacy Outreach

 Reading to preschoolers makes them more likely to arrive at school ready to learn.
 That’s the goal of our Preschool Literacy Outreach program.
 We want to get books into the hands of preschoolers (ages 1-4) in the Lower Dauphin School District.
 We do this by providing their parents with quality children’s books and tips on reading together as a family.

 The cost to operate this program is roughly $6,000 per year or $1,500 per age level.
-Previous funding partners have included the America's Promise of Greater Harrisburg, Rotary Club of Hummelstown, Target Corporation, Department of Community & Economic Development - Rep. Ron Marsico, Three Mile Island - Exelon Nuclear, Dauphin County Department of Drug & Alcohol Services, Inc. and the Lower Dauphin School District.
+Previous funding partners have included the America's Promise of Greater Harrisburg, Rotary Club of Hummelstown, Target Corporation, Department of Community & Economic Development - Rep. Ron Marsico, Three Mile Island - Exelon Nuclear, Dauphin County Department of Drug & Alcohol Services, Inc., The Giving Tree of Hummelstown and Hershey, Hummelstown American Legion Post 265 Family and the Lower Dauphin School District.

-For more information about the program, please contact Kathy Peffer, Program Director at 566-6096.
+For more information about the program, please contact Angela Durantine, Program Director, at 717-350-0428.